mpchenette/house/README.md

 - fridge flush with or built into cabinets?
     - not sure I fully agree with this.
 Might be easier to clean if this is not the case and this may break rule `2.3`(even though this would look better)
 - epoxy in garage or no? would definitely be easier to clean, etc. but definitely breaks `4.0`
+- gutters?
+I feel like that kinda breaks the rule of only whats needed, nothing extra just for sake of it